Matthew Stafford Player Prop Bets for NFL Week 14 | Los Angeles vs. Arizona 12/13/2021

 Recent Performances

-- Stafford has thrown for 840 yards (280.0 ypg), completing 62.4% of his passes and tossing seven touchdown passes and three interceptions over his last three games.
+- Stafford has 840 passing yards (280.0 ypg), completing 62.4% of his passes and tossing seven touchdown passes and three interceptions over his last three games.

 Stafford's Los Angeles Teammates